tomkart/CarND-PID-Control-Project/README.md

 D parameter helps the cars to drive to the centerline smoothly.

 ### The Result
-The following values are used for steering & throttle.
+The following values are used for steering & throttle control.

 For steering, P value is adjusted for less oscillation and enough for turning.
 D value is adjusted so that it can turn quickly enough.
 I is just big enough to compensate.
 ```